Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: Introduction

 Since the Eigen values are actually directional second derivatives taken along principle directions, setting $p=1$ better preserves the local image structure.
-It has to be noted that the costs given in the equations (\ref{eq:tv1}), (\ref{eq:tv2}) are often minimized using gradient based approaches with smooth approximations of the form $R_k(s) = {\sum \limits_{\r}} \sqrt{\epsilon + ||d_{k}(\r) \ast s(\r)||_{2}^2}, \ k=1,2$ where $\epsilon$ is a small positive constant \cite{Rudin_tv1}, \cite{vogel_tv1}, and this approach has been proven to converge the minimum of the exact form as $\epsilon\rightarrow 0$ \cite{vogel_tv1}.
+It has to be noted that the costs given in the equations (\ref{eq:tv1}), and (\ref{eq:tv2}) are often minimized using gradient based approaches with smooth approximations of the form $R_k(s) = {\sum \limits_{\r}} \sqrt{\epsilon + ||d_{k}(\r) \ast s(\r)||_{2}^2}, \ k=1,2$ where $\epsilon$ is a small positive constant \cite{Rudin_tv1}, \cite{vogel_tv1}.
+This approach has been proven to converge to the minimum of the exact form as $\epsilon\rightarrow 0$ \cite{vogel_tv1}.
 Approaches to minimize the cost without smooth approximation include primal-dual method \cite{TV_Dual_Chambolle}, and alternating direction of multiplier method (ADMM) \cite{tvadmm}.
 A detailed comparison of such approaches has been provided in \cite{TV_Aujol}.

-It has been demonstrated that combining first- and second-order derivative is advantageous in accurately restoring image features \cite{TV_CombinedLysaker, Combined_order_TV, TGV, sam-tv}.
-The combined order TV \cite{Combined_order_TV} uses scalar weights for combining first- and second-order variations, with the relative weights left as user parameters and the solution is estimated by means of optimization problem of the form
+It has been demonstrated that combining first- and second-order derivatives is advantageous in accurately restoring image features \cite{TV_CombinedLysaker, Combined_order_TV, TGV, sam-tv}.
+In this regard, the combined order TV \cite{Combined_order_TV} uses scalar relative weights for combining first- and second-order variations, with the relative weights left as user parameters and the solution is estimated by means of optimization problem of the form

+where $\alpha_1$ and $\alpha_2$ determine the relative weights.
 Although HS norm can be in principle combined with TV1 by the same way as standard TV2 is combined as given above, this possibility has not been explored.
 A generalization for total variation to higher order terms, named as total generalized variation (TGV) has also been proposed \cite{TGV} \cite{TGV2}.
 It is generalized in the following ways: it is formulated for any general derivative order, and for any given order, it is generalized in the way how the derivatives are penalized.
-Only the second order TGV form has been well explored for image reconstruction, which takes the following form:
+In the literature, only the second order TGV form has been well explored for image reconstruction, which takes the following form: